The story of how the Academy got started

 When I started recording my sessions, I asked the couples I was treating to give me permission not only to record, but also to share the sessions with a wider audience for training purposes.
 Many of them said, “Yes!”
 It is due to their generosity and bravery that I can now offer this program to you.

 During those first few months of recording sessions, I realized that geography no longer poses limitations on reach, and couples therapists who want to get better at doing this work can access this information from anywhere in the English-speaking world.

 I also firmly believe in the need for framework integration because I don’t think we can apply only one model to all the couples that seek our help.
 So, I added the summary of some of the most well-known frameworks for doing couples therapy to the curriculum of the Academy, along with the tools and interventions derived from them.

 I opened the Academy in September of 2020, as I continued working on the 12 Module curriculum.
 The feedback I received was so positive that it gave me the impetus to continue developing the program.

 Now, the 12 Module program is completed but I don’t want this program to be just another course.
-Each month, new content becomes accessible, allowing therapists to absorb the information at a slower pace, while interacting with other subscribers who are also trying to figure out how to do this challenging work with more confidence.
-This is a lonely profession, and we all need more support.
-The monthly Zoom calls are a way for me to tell you, “You are not alone.”
+I suggest accessing the content monthly so therapists can absorb the information at a slower pace, to continue to grow the skills to do this challenging work with more confidence.
+This is a lonely profession, and we all need more support and guidance.

 I have made it my mission to help couples therapists become more confident and more effective, and I believe the Academy for Couples Therapists helps to fulfill my mission.